Laredo, Texas: Churches and architecture

-Heavily Roman Catholic in church affiliation, Laredo has impressive houses of worship.
-The oldest congregation, now San Agustin Cathedral, on the downtown historic plaza, dates to the founding of the city in 1755.
-The striking building seen today was begun in 1871.
 Our Lady of Guadalupe is an imposing structure in Romanesque Revival Lombard (North Italian) style.
 It was designed by Leo M. J. Dielmann of San Antonio, a popular architect of Catholic buildings, and built for a Mexican-American and Hispanic congregation in the inner city, at San Jorge Avenue and Callaghan St. Dielmann was commissioned by church authorities to design churches for similar congregations in Houston and San Antonio.
 He also did the San Agustin parish school, and may have had a hand in the San Agustin church, itself.

 Both the First United Methodist Church, in 1949, and the Christ Church Episcopal, were designed by Henry Steinbomer, a popular and prolific San Antonio architect who is credited with more than 100 churches and related buildings during the 1940s and 50s, from the Lower Rio Grande Valley mostly in South and West Texas, from the Sacred Heart Cathedral in San Angelo to Union Church in Monterrey, Mexico.

 Other Laredo churches include Baptist, Presbyterian, Lutheran, Assembly of God, Mormon, and nondenominational congregations.